binhphi109/sample-task/README.md

-# Flowtify-task
+# Sample-task

-FlowtifyTask is a simple REST API, which is built to solve a problem provided by Flowtify.
+SampleTask is a simple REST API, which is built to solve a problem provided by Sample.

 It’s built with JavaScript – a very light [node](https://nodejs.org) plus [express](http://expressjs.com) server, [mongo](https://www.mongodb.com/) database.